DallanQ/race_for_the_galaxy/Manual.md

 **The winner is the player with the most victory points.**

+### Overview summary (Page 1)

+Players simultaneously choose which game phases will occur.
+Game phases that nobody chooses do not occur.
+Each player receives a bonus in the phase that they chose.

+Cards are used in three ways: as developments or worlds to be placed; as money; or as goods to be consumed or sold.

+Players explore for useful cards, build developments, settle worlds, and produce goods.
+Goods can be consumed for victory points or sold for cards.

+The player with the most victory points wins!

 ## SETUP (Page 2)

 Place 12 victory point (VP) chips per player in **1** and **5 VP chips** nearby.
 Set aside the **10 VP chips** (and any left over chips) for use only during the final round of play.